 How much does assisted living cost per month in Alabama?

-Most assisted living communities in Alabama range between $4,600 and $5,200 per month, with a statewide planning median near $4,900 per month.
+Most assisted living communities in Alabama range between $3,550 and $5,300 per month, with a statewide median near $4,425 per month based on the CareScout 2025 Cost of Care Survey.

-Most communities implement annual increases between 3% and 7%, reflecting inflation, labor costs, and insurance expenses.
+Yes.
+Most communities implement annual rate increases between 3% and 7%, consistent with Southeastern trends.

 Methodology

-For a detailed explanation of how pricing estimates are calculated, see our Assisted Living Cost Methodology.
+For a detailed explanation of how pricing estimates are modeled, see our Assisted Living Cost Methodology.

 Sources